brendanhasz/probflow/docs/example_fully_connected.rst

                     return pf.Normal(self.net(x), self.s())

 Using the DenseRegression or DenseClassifier applications
 ---------------------------------------------------------

-TODO: the DenseNet model automatically creates sequential dense layers, but NOT an observation distribution, default is relu activation but no activation for last layer

-TODO: DenseRegression
+The :class:`.DenseNetwork` module automatically creates sequential dense layers, but it doesn't include an observation distribuiton.
+To create the same model as before (a multilayer network which predicts the mean of a normally-distributed observation distribution), just use the :class:`.DenseRegression` application:

 .. code-block:: python3